-- The University Regulations articulate the academic governance of the University.
+- 1. The University Regulations articulate the academic governance of the University.
 Under Regulation 8 Senate is responsible for academic standards and the direction and regulation of academic matters.
 Senate provides annual assurance to Council (the Governing Body) that it continues to manage and oversee the academic standards of awards and related quality of learning opportunities.
 Council has consistently accepted this assurance. - 2.
 The University Education Committee (UEC) is a committee of Senate and has delegated responsibility to oversee the value, academic standards and quality of the University's awards through established processes for validation and revalidation, annual course monitoring and periodic review.
 UEC also maintains oversight of the external examiner system on behalf of Senate and receives annual reports that consistently provide assurance of undergraduate awards. - 3.
 On behalf of UEC, the Examination and Assessment Regulations Sub-Committee (EAR) oversees the development and implementation of the University's Examination and Assessment Regulations and associated policies for taught awards.
 EAR continues to monitor the workings of the University's regulations, referring, where appropriate, to practice elsewhere in the sector.
 The underlying principles for this are a commitment to ensuring fairness in assessment and ensuring that the regulations support student retention, progression and achievement.
 Any recommendations for regulatory or associated procedural changes are referred to UEC for formal approval - 4.
-The standards of the awards of the University are set and maintained within frameworks set out in: - Charter, Statues and Regulations of the University - Organisation of the University Handbook - Examination and Assessment Regulations Handbook - Quality assurance processes - 5.
+The University Education Committee receives an annual report on Degree Outcomes, which looks at outcome data over ten years, highlighting trends in both degree awarding patterns and awarding gaps between different groups of students.
+The report also compares University of Sussex outcomes against a self-selected peer competitor group and the sector as a whole. - 5.
+The standards of the awards of the University are set and maintained within frameworks set out in: - Charter, Statues and Regulations of the University - Organisation of the University Handbook - Examination and Assessment Regulations Handbook - Quality assurance processes - 6.
 External requirements including those in the QAA UK Quality Code for Higher Education are enshrined within these documents.
-These frameworks are approved through Senate and its subcommittees and are revised regularly to reflect changing demands and to improve efficiency. - 6.
+These frameworks are approved through Senate and its sub-committees and are revised regularly to reflect changing demands and to improve efficiency. - 7.
 The University's processes relating to collaborative provision are mapped to the UK Quality Code and articulated in the Partner Handbook.
 Partner organisations delivering Sussex-validated provision are subject to additional quality assurance mechanisms over and above those applied to on-campus provision.
-These include: - Institutional Recognition (which takes place every 3-5 years) - course re-validation (every 3-5 years) - a detailed annual monitoring process - 7.
+These include: - Institutional Recognition (which takes place every 3-5 years) - course re-validation (every 3-5 years) - a detailed annual monitoring process - 8.
 All processes report to the UEC.
 Each Partner organisation has its own set of academic regulations which are audited to ensure alignment with the principles underpinning Sussex's regulations.
 Any changes to these regulations or any policies relating to academic matters are required to be approved by the Chair of UEC.